leejo/CGI.pm/README.md

 similarly-named CGI parameters in POSTed forms.
 If you try to mix a URL query string with a form submitted with the GET method, the results will not be what you expect.

+If running from the command line, `url_param` will not pick up any parameters given on the command line.

 ## Processing a file upload field